vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 vector indexing throughput.
 We use the [Vespa HTTP feeding client](https://docs.vespa.ai/en/vespa-http-client.html) to feed vector data to the Vespa instance.

-It is expected that indexing performance is degraded when enabling *HNSW* indexing for approximate vector search.
+Writing becomes more expensive when enabling *HNSW* indexing for approximate vector search.
 This is because insertion into the *HNSW* graph requires distance calculations and graph modifications which reduces overall throughput.
 Vespa's *HNSW* implementation uses multiple threads for distance calculations during indexing, but only a single writer thread can mutate the *HNSW* graph.
-The single writer thread limits concurrency and resource utilization.
+The single writer thread limits concurrency and resource consumption.
 Generally, Vespa balances CPU resources used for indexing versus searching using the [concurrency](https://docs.vespa.ai/en/reference/services-content.html#feeding-concurrency) setting.

 Vespa exposes two core [HNSW construction parameters](https://docs.vespa.ai/en/reference/schema-reference.html#index-hnsw)